kherz/pulseq-cest/Readme.md

 * Add the pulseq-cest folder and the subfolders to your MATLAB search path

 ## Getting started
-To get an overwiew about the project and how the .seq-files and simulations work, got to the folder [examples](examples).
+To get an overview about the project and how the .seq-files and simulations work, go to the [examples](examples) folder.
-There you will find an example .seq-file which you can simulate and plot.
+There you will find an example .seq-file for which you can display the different sequence events and run the simulation.

-For plotting, simply run the function
+For plotting, just run the function:
 ```Matlab
 >> plot_seq_file
 ```
 and choose the [example_APTw.seq](examples/example_APTw.seq) file.
 You can have a look at the RF amplitude and phase, as well as the gradient events.

-If you want to run the Bloch-McConnell simulation for that Z-spectrum experiment with a standard setting for 3 T, just run
+If you want to run the Bloch-McConnell simulation for that Z-spectrum experiment with a standard setting for 3 T, just run:
 ```Matlab
 >> Simulate_example
 ```